heatweb/heat-network/README.md

 # heat-network
-Collaborative heat network protocol based on standardised network design methodology
+Collaborative heat network protocol based on standardised network design methodology.

+The json folder contains json descriptions of the fields for each type of device.